hatashiro/kou/SPEC.md

 ```

 A block ending without `Expr` (no `";"`) has its return type as `void`, and it
-is the only way to express `void` type in Kou.
+is the only way to express `void` type in kou.

 Related: [Void type](#void-type)